arnegue/NMEA-Seatalk-Multiplexer/README.md

 #### Server

 This example creates a TCP-Server called "MyTCPServer" on port 9900 with ASCII-Encoding.
 This device's type is NMEADevice.
-So it only transmits/receives NMEA-Strings.
+So, it only transmits/receives NMEA-Strings.

 ```json
 {